“Teaching children to read is a fundamental moral obligation of the society.”

 ”There is also evidence that synthetic phonics instruction is particularly effective.
 In a widely cited study in Scotland, Johnston & Watson (2004) compared the reading skills of children taught using synthetic phonics with those of a group taught using analytic phonics, and found the former to be more effective.

 Long-term effects of synthetic versus analytic phonics teaching on the reading and spelling ability of 10-year-old boys and girls.
-R. Johnston, S. McGeown, J. Watson.
-2011.
+Johnston R., McGeown S. & Watson J. 2011.
+Reading and Writing.
+Vol 25.

 ”A comparison was made of 10-year-old boys and girls who had learnt to read by analytic or synthetic phonics methods as part of their early literacy programmes…Overall, the group taught by synthetic phonics had better word reading, spelling, and reading comprehension.”